haniffalab/sc-analysis-nf/sphinx/citing.rst

 If you use this software in a scientific publication, please cite using the following Zenodo reference.

-**Li, Tong, Horsfall, David, Basurto-Lozada, Daniela, Prete, Martin, Jessica, Cox, Iolo, Squires, & Louise, Grimble.
-(2023). sc-analysis-nf Pipeline (v0.0.1).
+**Grimble, Louise, Horsfall, David, Basurto-Lozada, Daniela (2024). sc-analysis-nf Pipeline (v0.0.1).